 All materials should be used in accordance with manufacturers’ directions.

-We recommend using a white mortar - glue applied - with a trowel 1/4 in.
+We recommend using a High performance thinset mortar - glue applied - with a trowel 1/4 in.
 X 3/16 in.
 V-Notch Trowel.
 Respect the deadline before grouting according to the mortar / glue chosen.
 Please follow the mortar manufacturer's guideline for actual recommended usage and applications.

 It is suggested to use a grout without sand for the installation of glass mosaics.
 Additionally, we suggest a grout sealer application to prevent stains, water infiltration, etc…